ALONE FOR THE HOLIDAYS.

 As children, when we experience trauma or situations that cause emotional despair, we are, invariably, marked for life.
 Those memories remain with us and, as adults, visit us at specific times.
 My Mother never wanted me to be happy, especially during Holidays and most especially, on my birthday.
 I remember feeling alone and unloved, every Holiday Season.
 For most of my life, forced to spend many Thanksgivings and Christmases alone, I've always dreaded November and December.

 So it’s not surprising that-year after year-Thanksgiving, My Birthday, Christmas, and finally, New Year’s Day, follow each other- in that exact order- and keep me traumatized from the end of November until January of the next year.

 When I had a family, I tried to make Holidays as joyous and festive as possible but after the marriage ended, my children divided their time between me, my parents, the ex. and his family, and—eventually-- their husbands’ families.
-Six years ago, they decided to stop dividing their time and simple abandon me...forever.
+Six years ago, my two daughters stopped dividing their time and abandoned me...forever.

 Eventually, I returned to America and was, once again, unable to avoid the end of every year.
 For those who have never been alone-without family or close friends- during the holidays, this subject is a waste of time.
 But, it can happen to anyone of us at any time…for any number of reasons so…take note.

 Nothing will ever challenge you emotionally, like being alone during Thanksgiving and Christmas.
 I promise that, regardless of your strength and determination, very few can endure being alone-- without family--while the rest of the world is enjoying time with family and loved ones….around the Thanksgiving Table and under the Christmas Tree.